MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/inventory.md

 From this point on, you should perform the action of exporting your Universal Inventory standardized document based on what this inventory will be used for.
 If it will be used as an input into one of our Value Providers (ISVs with a SAM/value/analysis tool integrated with UI), you will find the icon of their solution on the "Export" tab and will be able to export the file in the right format for that specific solution by clicking on "Export".

-If you are running UI to be used in a Microsoft SAM Engagement with a SAM Partner, you should follow the steps below on how to created a UI Clean Inventory Data Contract (CIDC), which will contain Microsoft licensing deployment data only, since it is the only data provided to Microsoft during a SAM Engagement.
+If you are running UI to be used in a Microsoft SAM Engagement with a SAM Partner, you should follow the steps below on how to create a UI Clean Inventory Data Contract (CIDC), which will contain Microsoft licensing deployment data only, since it is the only data provided to Microsoft during a SAM Engagement.

 ## Creating UI Clean Inventory Data Contract (CIDC) for a SAM Engagement
 1. To finalize your inventory collection for a Microsoft SAM Engagement, you need to create the Universal Inventory CIDC.
 Click on the “Export” button on the Project dashboard and you will see the option to create a Microsoft CIDC.
 The system will then build the CIDC file and prompt you to select a location for it to be stored.